rapid7/le_java/README.md

 Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
 Also replace the "LOGENTRIES_LOCATION" value.
 The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
 This should be in the following format:

     `hostname/logname.log`

+For debugging purposes set the debug parameter to true.
+The appender will display debug information on console.
+You can also activate SSL encryption when used in public networks.
+Note that SSL encryption may be expensive in terms of CPU usage.

 CloudBees